 (c) The responsible public entity may use innovative finance techniques associated with a public-private partnership under this section, including, but not limited to, federal loans as provided in Titles 23 and 49 C.F.R., commercial bank loans, and hedges against inflation from commercial banks or other private sources.
 In addition, the responsible public entity may provide its own capital or operating budget to support a qualifying project.
 The budget may be from any legally permissible funding sources of the responsible public entity, including the proceeds of debt issuances.
 A responsible public entity may use the model financing agreement provided in s.
 489.145(6) for its financing of a facility owned by a responsible public entity.
-A financing agreement may not require the responsible public entity's facility to liens in violation of s.
-11.066(5), or secure financing by the responsible public entity with a pledge of security interest, and any such provision is void.
+A financing agreement may not require the responsible public entity to indemnify the financing source, subject the responsible public entity's facility to liens in violation of s.
+11.066(5), or secure financing of by the responsible public entity by a mortgage on, or security interest in, the real or tangible personal property of the responsible public entity in a manner that could result in the loss of the fee ownership of the property by the responsible public entity with a pledge of security interest, and any such provision is void.